sng-chwy/redux-test/README.md

 ##### Selectors
 The selectors.js file can be thought of as defining the getters API for the store.
 Each function accesses the store to return the requested global state.

+##### Connecting to the Store
+In order to either get or set the state within the store, the components on the UI have to use the connect method that React-Redux provides.
+The connect method accepts the setters and a mapping of labels to getters that the component requires from the store.